qbxlvnf11/Iterative-Kernel-Correction/README.md

   - Bring regular artifacts (either over-sharpening or over-smoothing), which can be applied to correct inaccurate blur kernels

 #### - SFTMD network
-  - Kernel mismatch problem: bring regular artifacts (either over-sharpening or over-smoothing), which can be applied to correct inaccurate blur kernels
   - SR network architecture using spatial feature transform (SFT) layers to handle multiple blur kernels to alleiviate kernel mismatch problem
   - SFT layer provides affine transformation for the feature maps $F$ conditioned on the kernel maps $H$ by a scaling and shifting operation
     - $SFT(F, H) = \gamma \odot F + \beta$